hengshuaiyao/HengshuaiYao.github.io/README.md

 *ICML 2021*
 [[arXiv](https://arxiv.org/abs/2101.08862)]

+The "deadly triad" of off-policy learning, function approximation, and bootstrapping is known to cause instability and divergence.
+We prove that using a target network effectively breaks this triad, guaranteeing convergence under standard linear function approximation settings.
+Our analysis provides a new theoretical foundation for the empirical success of target networks in deep RL.

 ---

 ### Provably Convergent Two-Timescale Off-Policy Actor-Critic with Function Approximation
 Shangtong Zhang, Bo Liu, **Hengshuai Yao**, Shimon Whiteson
 *ICML 2020*
 [[arXiv](https://arxiv.org/abs/1911.04384)]

+We propose a novel off-policy actor-critic algorithm that operates on two timescales and provably converges with linear function approximation.
+The fast timescale updates the critic while the slow timescale updates the actor, ensuring stability.
+We validate the theoretical guarantees on standard benchmark tasks, showing robust performance.

 ---